-- a.
-Round 1 Funding Consistent with the Report and Order (FCC 20-44), funding recipients can seek reimbursementfor eligible telecommunications and information services and connected devices that were not included in the COVID-19 Telehealth Program Application and Request for Funding application, as well as seek reimbursement for different quantities than were included in the application.
+a.
+Round 1 Funding - Consistent with the Report and Order (FCC 20-44), funding recipients can seek reimbursement for eligible telecommunications and information services and connected devices that were not included in the COVID-19 Telehealth Program Application and Request for Funding application, as well as seek reimbursement for different quantities than were included in the application.
 Existing services that were not purchased in response to COVID-19 are ineligible for funding.
 However, if existing services were upgraded to respond to COVID-19, the costs of the upgrade may be considered for funding.
-Detailed information on eligible services and devices for rounds 1 and 2 is available at the above websites. - b.
-Round 2 Funding In addition to the Activities Allowed in Round 1, consistent with the Report and Order (FCC 21-39), applicants may apply to receive retroactive funding for eligible services and devices purchased on or after March 13, 2020, so long as they did not receive Round 1 funding for those eligible services and devices.
+Detailed information on eligible services and devices for Round 1 and 2 is available at the above FAQ websites.
+See additional information about grant period below under Section H.

+b.
+Round 2 Funding - In addition to the Activities Allowed in Round 1, consistent with the Report and Order (FCC 21-39), applicants may apply to receive retroactive funding for eligible services and devices purchased on or after March 13, 2020, so long as they did not receive Round 1 funding for those eligible services and devices.
+The COVID-19 Telehealth Program may reimburse only for eligible telehealth expenses incurred by health care providers from March 13, 2020, through April 10, 2023, the end of the emergency period.